 A constants table allows defining constants of different non-custom types.
-These constants can be then used across the whole project.
+These constants can be then used across the whole project and they do not have to be listed as input parameter in the table header.

 An example of a constants table and constants usage is as follows.